 Foundations of Physics

-The general aim of the Master’s programme HPS is to offer you a thorough training in the history and/or philosophy or foundations of the sciences and humanities.
+The general aim of the Master’s programme HPS is to offer you thorough training in the history and/or philosophy or foundations of the sciences and humanities.
 You'll learn to develop and research historical or philosophical research questions.
-You will be educated in developing a professional attitude which enables you to enrol in a PhD programme in the HPS field, or start (on the job training) for a career in science education and communication, in museums, in science policy or science management.
+You will be educated in developing a professional attitude that enables you to enrol in a PhD programme in the HPS field, or start (on the job training) for a career in science education and communication, in museums, in science policy or science management.